Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Methodology

 \subsubsection{Likelihood of Advisor Reuse}

 To assess behavioral intention, participants reported their likelihood of reusing the advisor in the future.
-This outcome was created as a single-item measure and analyzed separately from the multi-item trust composites.
+This single-item outcome was analyzed separately from the multi-item trust composites.

-We treat reuse intention as a behavioral proxy rather than as a direct trust measure.
+We treat reuse intention as a behavioral proxy rather than a direct trust measure.
 Whereas trust instruments capture evaluative judgments (e.g., perceived expertise or trustworthiness), reuse intention reflects whether participants would act on those judgments by relying on the advisor again.
 Reuse intention is particularly relevant in advisory settings, where the practical consequence of trust is often continued reliance over time.
-Including this measure, therefore, allows us to assess whether condition-level differences observed in epistemic trust or entity-level trust correspond to differences in anticipated reliance on the advisor.
+This measure therefore assesses whether differences in epistemic or entity-level trust correspond to differences in anticipated reliance on the advisor.